 - Select the Launch with 1-click button to deploy the message broker instance on EC2.

 Once the message broker instance is up-and-running you can modify some instance settings prior to use.

 - Under the instance's Tags tab you can assign a name or other suitable tags.

 - The default Security Group has a single inbound rule for port 22 that allows you to SSH into the host.
 By selecting the Security Group's name in the instance's Description tab you can add rules to allow the operation of whatever message broker services you require.
-A list of the default service ports can be found on the Software Message Broker Configuration Defaults page.
+A list of the default service ports can be found on the Default Configuration for Software Message Brokers page.
 For example, to use the PubSub+ Manager for configuration and management tasks, access to port 8080 is required.

 You can access the Solace CLI from the host environment.
 This is done through the Solace Control Utility by using the

 solacectl cli command.
-When you first access the Solace CLI, you should set a password for the admin user, which has access to all CLI commands and will allow you to configure and monitor the message broker via the PubSub+ Manager..
+The first thing you should do is set a password for the admin user, which has access to all CLI commands, and will allow you to configure and monitor the message broker via the PubSub+ Manager.